 Right before a meeting with the boss, you feel a knot in your tummy and fight the urge to pee.
 Being on stage with a mic in your hand reduces you to a pool of sweat.
 Do you have these episodes often?
 If yes, it’s time for you to take anxiety seriously.

 Fear of facing the public, panic attacks, sweaty palms, dry mouth, urge to pee, shivering legs, fumbling speech, worry, dizziness, and sometimes losing consciousness can all happen because of anxiety.
 Oh!
 Marriage, relationships, and spouses can give you anxiety too!

 Though we casually dismiss it, anxiety is not an uncommon phenomenon anymore.
 About 18.1% of the world’s population deals with anxiety every day!
 And how do we treat it?
-Just by popping a few antidepressants or sleeping pills?
+Just by popping a few antidepressants, anxiolytic drugs (like benzodiazepines), or sleeping pills?

 Did you ever think of essential oils as a solution?
 If you haven’t, I’m glad you are here reading this.
 Moving forward, you’ll know how potent essential oils are in treating anxiety.
 Welcome to a brand new universe!

 - What Are Essential Oils?

 - Top 10 Essential Oils For Battling Anxiety

 Essential oils are concentrated extracts consisting of volatile molecules obtained from various parts of medicinal herbs.
 These essences contain bioactive ingredients that have healing properties.